With Google’s recent search results changes it appears that paid search is growing in attention to the detriment of organic.

 Generally speaking your rank is composed of variables on your page (search-engine) and from your webpage (off-page).

 On page factors include tags and code that make up your web design.
-Things like TITLE tags, Descriptions, Heading tags and much more are analysed and indexed.
+Things like Title tags, Descriptions, Heading tags and much more are analysed and indexed.
+These tags should all contain your keywords.
+For example, if your firm is a warehouse and factory relocation service, your tags should refer to this.
 However, as mentioned before much of the rank comes from an analysis of everything you have on the page — content.

 Off page factors are slightly more difficult, but normally include links to your site from other websites.
 Further recent changes to Google’s algorithm though have meant that business-related sites are the focus and in many cases, you don’t need a lot to achieve a good ranking.
 There is an argument however, that if sites are connecting to you (rather than just your main page but subpages too) then your web page content must be relevant and useful to users — Google will therefore pay more attention to your site.